Clip-on Christmas Swags

-I have to say these were the easiest project of all.
+This was the easiest project of all.
 I used two big branches for each swag.
-First, I started off with flattening and arranging the needles to have it all on the one side of the branch.
+First, I started off by flattening and arranging the needles to have it all on the one side of the branch.

 Then I laid the two branches next to each other in a way to make the steel stems pointing at each other, as shown in the picture below.